BestTimesToVisit.com Logo

 safety

-San Marino is generally very safe, but like any tourist destination, be mindful of pickpockets in crowded areas, especially around the main tourist attractions.
-Keep valuables secure and be aware of your surroundings.
+San Marino is generally very safe, but like any tourist destination, be mindful of pickpockets, especially in crowded areas.
+Stick to well-lit streets at night and avoid displaying expensive jewelry or electronics.

 packing

-Comfortable walking shoes are essential as you'll be doing a lot of walking on cobblestone streets.
-Pack layers as the weather can change quickly, especially in the higher elevations.
-Don't forget sunscreen, a hat, and sunglasses, even on cloudy days.
+Comfortable walking shoes are a must, as you'll be doing a lot of walking, especially uphill in the historic center.
+Pack layers as the weather can change quickly, especially in the mountains.
+Don't forget sunscreen and a hat, even on cloudy days.

 Weather Details